sunjiangming/PRS_MCCP/README.md

 # Using MCCP in the way of cross-validation

-  This is script used in the paper
+  This is script used in the paper to evaluate peformance of MCCP in group when compared to classical approach (top x% and bottom x% of PRS).